 The Council expects its Members and officers to maintain appropriate standards of conduct and behaviour.
 These are set down in codes of conduct, standing orders, financial regulations, policies and processes, which are regularly reviewed.
-Compliance is monitored on an ongoing basis and supplemented by information through the complaints and compliments procedure and confidential reporting policy.
+Compliance is monitored on an ongoing basis, and supplemented by information through the complaints and compliments procedure and confidential reporting policy.

-Both Members and officers are required to declare gifts and hospitality received, for inclusion on the register of interests maintained by the Monitoring Officer.
-An Internal Audit on Gifts and Hospitality undertaken during the year provided a satisfactory audit opinion, with a few recommendations for improvements.
-These will be implemented during the coming year.
+Both Members and officers are required to declare gifts and hospitality received, for inclusion on the register of interests maintained by the Monitoring Officer throughout the year.